If you saw the title of this article and thought ‘What the? More than 60 names for sugar?!’ – I hear you.

-If you’re keen to be a super savvy sugar sleuth, or you’ve been looking at labels for a while and wondering what these sugars are made from, here’s an overview of the main ones.
+If you’re keen to be a super savvy sugar sleuth, or you’ve been looking at the ingredients lists on labels for a while and wondering what these sugars in food are made from, here’s an overview of the most common names for sugar.

-(If you’re not interested in the detail – simply jump to the bottom of the article where I give you the whole list of sugar alternative names).
+(If you’re not interested in the detail – jump to the bottom of the article where I give you the whole list of alternative names for sugar).

 Cane juice/evaporated cane juice is made from sugar cane and consists of two simple sugars – glucose and fructose.